mui/material-ui/docs/data/material/migration/migrating-from-deprecated-apis/migrating-from-deprecated-apis.md

 ### wrap prop

-The Grid's `wrap` prop was deprecated in favor of `flexWrap` MUI system prop:
+The Grid's `wrap` prop was deprecated in favor of `flexWrap` MUI System prop:

 ```diff
  <Grid